 When your CD IRA matures you can instruct your bank to liquidate the account and roll the proceeds into another CD or another type of IRA such as one containing a mutual fund or annuity.
 Under federal tax rules, you must redeposit the IRA proceeds into another tax deferred retirement account within 60 calendar days of the date of withdrawal.
 Account custodians typically withhold 10 percent of the account proceeds to cover income taxes, although you can instruct your custodian not to withhold any money if you plan to reinvest the money.
 If you fail to complete the rollover before the deadline then you must accept the money as taxable income and pay any applicable tax penalties.

-You can liquidate your CD IRA at maturity and report the account proceeds as taxable income.
+You can liquidate your CD IRA at maturity, take the money out of the account and report the proceeds as taxable income.
 Aside from paying federal and possibly state income tax on both the principal and earnings, you may have to pay a 10 percent tax penalty if you access the money before reaching the age of 59 1/2.
-The Internal Revenue Service does not impose the penalty in some situations such as if you become disabled.
-However, you cannot avoid paying the ordinary income tax.
+The Internal Revenue Service does not impose the penalty in some situations, such as if you become disabled.
+However, you're still liable for ordinary income tax on any money you withdraw from an IRA.

 - tax forms image by Chad McDermott from Fotolia.com